gradient-ai/Stable-Diffusion-Core/README.md

 - cp -r ../taming-transformers/taming ./

-## get the model
+## get the models

-sudo apt update
-sudo apt install -y aria2
-aria2c --seed-time=0 --max-overall-upload-limit=1K "magnet:?xt=urn:btih:3A4A612D75ED088EA542ACAC52F9F45987488D1C&tr=udp://tracker.opentrackr.org:1337"

-mkdir outputs
+- Download the `sd-v1-4.ckpt` file to `stable-diffusion/models/ldm/stable-diffusion-v1/`
+- download the GFPGAN model to its

 # Inference: txt2img